sti-beshev/google-drive-backup/README.md

 * Downloads a file only if it has been modified since last download
 * Logs all actions (optional)
 * Uses OAuth2 authentication and can remember authentication
+* Exports and downloads native Google Documents and Spreadsheets as Microsoft Office, Open Office or PDF documents

 ## Requirements
 * Google API Python library.
 To install run